-Standard Source of Payment The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
+The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement each payer identification must be categorized into the appropriate standard source of payment value.
 It should also be noted that the primary payer associated to the patient's encounter record might change over time.
-Upon review, approximately 3% of the primary payers originally categorized as "Medicaid" were recategorized as "Managed Care".
-Approximately 9% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay".
+Upon review, approximately 4% of the primary payers originally categorized as "Medicaid" were recategorized as "Managed Care".
+Approximately 9% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay" and 3% originally categorized as "Managed Care" were recategorized as "Medicare".

-Additionally, those payers identified contractually as both "HMO, and PPO" are categorized as "Commercial PPO".
+Additionally, those payers identified contractually as both "HMO, and Page 39

+PPO" are categorized as "Commercial PPO".
 Thus any true managed care comparisons by contract type (HMO vs. PPO) may result in inaccurate analysis.